 In This Article

 Real talk: There are very few modern devices, treatments, or technology I’d say no to trying in the name of beauty.
 I’m all for a little enhancement, especially when it comes to my skin.
-I have been taking care of my largest organ since my mom put me onto a cleanse, tone, moisturize, and sunscreen routine when I was 14-years-old.
+I have been taking care of my largest organ since my mom put me on a cleanse, tone, moisturize, and sunscreen routine when I was 14 years old.
 I grew up in Australia where there is a hole in the ozone, so SPF and the slip, slop, slap mantra was ingrained from birth.
-This simple but effective routine, along with a healthy diet, kept my skin in pretty good shape—until I had a baby and experienced melasma aka the “mask of pregnancy,” which resulted in several IPL treatments.
+This simple-but-effective routine, along with a healthy diet, kept my skin in pretty good shape—until I had a baby and experienced melasma aka the “mask of pregnancy,” which resulted in several IPL treatments.
 Tack on another 10 years of parenting (mamas reading this will know what I mean) and my face was looking more than a little tired and dull.
-So, at 37-years-old I opted for a little under-eye filler (you have to see the before and after) and a lip bump, because why not.
+So, at 37-years-old I opted for a little under-eye filler and a lip bump, because why not.
 It was just the right amount, and no, it did not make me look clownish or cartoonish.
 In fact, people kept asking me what skincare I was using because my face looked so fresh.
-It was an actual gamechanger.
+It was an actual game changer.

 Read on to learn more about this laser, how many treatments I had, what it costs, how painful it was, the recovery time, and why it was the best preventative and restorative treatment for my chest.
 (FYI, I also had my arms done).